rayar93/game-score-aggregator-cloud-run/README.md

 - **Web service** (`web/` + `db.py`) - a containerized Flask app that serves the frontend and all search/filter/ranking queries.
 The only part that talks to the database, and all database access happens in the cloud.

+  Building the web app?
+Start with `rank.py` - it's a worked example of every db.py call you'll need (get_connection, ranked_games, genres_for, attributes_for), so you don't have to read the whole data layer.
 - **Cloud SQL (PostgreSQL)** - the cloud-hosted relational database.
 - **Ingestion job** (`ingest/` + `db.py`) - the data-fetching scripts, run as a
   Cloud Run job on a Cloud Scheduler trigger to keep the catalog current.